Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 version.
 If this plugin were to target the Kwin protocol exclusively, then X11 support would not be included and would have to be implemented separately.

-The protocol variant requires the implementation of two protocols which will interact with each other.
+The protocol variant requires the implementation of two protocols that will interact with each other.
 The first is the kde_output_device_v2 protocol, which defines the data structure responsible for holding the necessary data for each monitor.
 This protocol closely resembles the wayland core protocol "wl_output" which offers a way to fetch the currently active monitors with all their data.
 The only noticeable difference is the lack of data for potential changes a user can make.
-In other words it only offers data about what is currently active, including refresh rate, resolution and more, but does not provide any data about what other refresh rates or resolutions, etc. the monitor supports.
+In other words, it only offers data about what is currently active, including refresh rate, resolution and more, but does not provide any data about what other refresh rates or resolutions, etc. the monitor supports.
 @kde-output-device-v2 @wl-output

-The combinations of the kde_output_device_v2 protocol and the kde output management v2 protocol enables the same functionality as with the implementation of wlroots in @WlrootsImplementation.
+The combinations of the kde_output_device_v2 protocol and the KDE output management v2 protocol enables the same functionality as with the implementation of wlroots in @WlrootsImplementation.